 SpaceWoman c.
 5/14

-In a faraway galaxy of many alien races, intruders overrun a spaceship attacking a bipedal administrative droid, forcing SpaceWoman to evacuate and cause the ship to self-destruct.
-Her shuttle pod lands on a friendly mining colony.
-Workers give SpaceWoman jewelry to introduce to her home world in an effort to establish commerce between the colonies.
+In a faraway galaxy of many alien races, intruders overrun a starship attacking a bipedal administrative droid.
+Not recognizing her species, the Arachtor boarding party dub Neruda, a Mayorfant from Sakros, the 'SpaceWoman."
+Neruda activates her starship’s self-destruct sequence and evacuates in an escape-pod.
+Her shuttle pod lands on the Agrossa mining colony.
+A Jarakan mine worker gives her jewelry to introduce to her home planet in an effort to establish commerce between their civilizations.
 [Thanks to: NASA/Jet Propulsion Laboratory, California Institute of Technology, Pasadena]

 SpaceWoman: Origins c.
 11/15

-SpaceWoman comes from a planet with two moons and desert alien creature inhabitants.
-She is a traveler seeking to trade goods and information with other alien beings in a galaxy of infinite possibilities.
+Neruda, a Mayorfant soon to be called 'SpaceWoman,' comes from the planet Sakros with two moons and desert alien creature inhabitants.
+She desires to be a space traveler seeking to trade goods and services with other aliens in her triple-star galaxy, currently on her first mission to the planet Z’arva.